 The Correct Gear

 It is possible to capture some stunning images without the need for an all-singing, all-dancing, expensive set-up.
 However, there are a few essentials you won’t manage without.

 Obviously!
 A digital SLR camera is ideal; lightweight and easy to use, a simple point and shoot will not do.
 Your equipment may get roughed up a little on bouncy jeep rides so high durability levels and weather-resistance is desirable.
 Tight seals that prevent dust from getting onto the sensors will help in the many hours you will be post processing your images.
 Dust spots are the vain of every photographer, removing dust spots becomes duteous after a while.

 This is absolutely vital.
 It enables you to get images of animals going about their business in their natural habitat, without disturbing them.

 Some of the bigger ones are expensive and often unnecessary.
 They take up valuable luggage space and are more prone to being damaged.

-Consider a compact 400-millimeter lens, or 2 separate ones, maybe 1 x 100 – 400mm and 1 x 24 – 105 mm.
+Consider a compact 400-millimeter lens, or 2 separate ones, maybe 1 x 100 – 400mm telephoto lens and 1 x 24 – 105 mm.
 Be aware that changing lenses can allow dust to find its way on to the sensor.
 One versatile lens with a quick, accurate focus should be sufficient.
 An image stabilizer function is also desirable.

 Another absolute essential.
-You may experience shakiness at 300mm+ and for the highest-quality shots, you will need a method of steadying the camera.
+You may experience shakiness at 300mm+ and for the highest-quality shots, you will need a method of steadying the camera body.

 Collapsible tripods and monopods work brilliantly, however, as the animals move you may find yourself needing to move quickly from one side of the jeep to the other.
-Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your camera.
+Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your digital camera.

-Carrying a lot of photographic equipment can be heavy and cumbersome.
+Carrying lots of camera equipment can be heavy and cumbersome.
 Remember to check with your airline about weight requirements.